3 post-pandemic workplace transformations shaping the next chapter of the law firm

 - Being present as leaders

-What is changing in terms of office design though is who gets access to prime workstations.
-Our conversations told us that for the most part, lawyers and legal assistants are performing well remotely.
+What is changing in terms of office design is there is a shift to a more uniform, non-hierarchical sized and positioned layout of private offices and workstations.
+This provides more flexibility moving into the future for many reasons.
+Our findings tell us that, many lawyers are performing well remotely.
 Because it’s working out, they have more flexibility choosing between working from the office or working from home.
-On the other hand, administrative and accounting staff don’t have as much choice.
-They still need to commute to the office to access the tools and software they need to perform their duties effectively.
+On the other hand, administrative support and accounting staff don’t have as much choice.
+They still need to commute to the office to access the resource they need to perform their duties effectively.
+We will see a shift in this as firms become more digital in their document processing having long-term impacts.

-Because there is a large demographic of staff that need to be in the office regularly, law firms are shifting towards making their offices much more comfortable environments for everyone to enjoy.
+Because there is a large demographic of staff that need to be in the office regularly, law firms are shifting towards making their spaces much more comfortable environments for everyone to enjoy.

-When we asked executives what changes they’d like to see to their physical space, they expressed interest in:
+When we asked partners what changes they’d like to see to their physical space, they expressed interest in:

-- Using glass separators rather than traditional cubicle wall separators to establish boundaries while keeping an open, non-claustrophobic feel.
+- Using glass separation rather than traditional cubicle walls for admin roles to establish a safe separation while keeping an open, non-claustrophobic feel.

-- Rearranging floor plans to move private offices for lawyers into the core, and instead position workstations to the exterior and on the window line to give more staff access to natural light
+- Rearranging floor plans to move bookable private offices into the core to give more staff access to natural light

 - Rearranging existing floor plans in a way that enlarges break room areas and collaboration areas.